Add your promotional text...

 Small, consistent acts of care — like those described in these self-care rituals that provide emotional support — create the safety needed for shadow work.

-Many people unintentionally make shadow work harder than it needs to be.
-Common mistakes include:
+Many people unintentionally make shadow work more difficult than it needs to be.

 Discover Yourself with Our FREE Shadow Work Starter Kit (Journal Prompts PDF)